Belphegor (band): Napalm Records (2003–2005)

-After having signed up with Napalm Records, the lineup of vocalist and guitarist Helmuth, guitarist Sigurd, bassist Barth and drummer Torturer recorded the fourth album Lucifer Incestus, produced by Alex Krull of Atrocity.
-The album was released in December 2003, and a European tour followed.
+After signing with Napalm Records, vocalist and guitarist Helmuth, guitarist Sigurd, bassist Barth, and drummer Torturer recorded the fourth album, Lucifer Incestus, produced by Alex Krull of Atrocity.
+The album was released in December 2003.
+A European tour followed.

-Belphegor entered Mastersound Studio in Fellbach during September 2004 record their fifth album Goatreich - Fleshcult, again produced by Alex Krull.
-The band undertook a mini-tour in November with Disastrous Murmur, and played at the X-Mass Festival alongside Napalm Death, Marduk, Finntroll and Vader.
+Belphegor entered Mastersound Studio in Fellbach during September 2004 to record their fifth album, Goatreich - Fleshcult, produced by Alex Krull.
+The band undertook a mini-tour in November with Disastrous Murmur, and played at the X-Mass Festival with Napalm Death, Marduk, Finntroll and Vader.
 In February 2005, Goatreich - Fleshcult was released in various formats, including a vinyl edition limited to 1000 copies.
-Digipack variants added the instrumental track 'Heresy Of Fire' as a bonus.
-That same month, drummer Torturer left the band and was replaced by Nefastus (Tomas Janiszewski).
+Digipack variants added the instrumental bonus track "Heresy Of Fire".
+That month, drummer Torturer left the band and Nefastus (Tomas Janiszewski) replaced him.
 In April, Belphegor headlined the eighteen-day Goatreich - Fleshcult Europe Tour Pt.
 I with support from Arkhon Infaustus, Asmodeus and In Aeternum.
-The band soon departed from Napalm Records, on the grounds the label "did not support them enough" and they were "fed up with this respectless treatment."
+The band departed Napalm Records on the grounds that the label "did not support them enough" and they were "fed up with this respectless [sic] treatment."